arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 ![An R Markdown file, divided into three sections: header, text, and code.](media/r_markdown_anatomy.png)<!-- style = "max-width: 900px;" -->

 The first is the **header** which includes information about the document, such as its title, author, and the desired output format when the document is rendered.
-A lot of this information is optional so a header can be pretty short, as this one here, or much longer.
+A lot of this information is optional so a header can be pretty short, as this one here which only contains a title and an output format, or much longer.

 The second type of building block is **text**.
 Text can include special kinds of marks (Markdown) that add styling.
 This includes hash marks that turn a line of text into a header, asterisks that can create italics, lines of dashes that turn into horizontal lines, and more.